-I stumbled upon an avalanche awareness course on social media that was offered locally, for free.
+I stumbled upon an avalanche awareness course on social media that was offered locally for free.
 I’m so glad I decided to go!
-I gained an increase in confidence just by learning what avalanche terrain looks like, which has inspired me to expand my snowshoeing adventures.
-Even though my goal is to avoid avalanche terrain, I feel much more comfortable with my safety on the trail by being able to identify terrain features.
+I increased my confidence by learning what avalanche terrain looks like, which has inspired me to expand my snowshoeing adventures.
+Even though my goal is to avoid avalanche terrain, I feel much more comfortable with my safety on the trail by identifying terrain features.

 Tips For Snowshoers To Increase Their Avalanche Awareness